-Under supervision, in a Department of the Youth Authority facility (institution, camp, drug treatment center, or special community program), is responsible and accountable for the counseling, supervision, and custody of an assigned group of youthful offenders; analyzes, organizes, and records casework information necessary for treatment and parole planning; and does other related work.
+Under supervision, as a sworn essential public safety officer in a Juvenile facility (institution, camp, drug treatment center, or special community program), is responsible and accountable for the counseling, supervision, and custody of an assigned group of youthful offenders; analyzes, organizes, and records casework information necessary for treatment and parole planning; and does other related work.

-Directs, counsels, and supervises youthful offenders in their daily living and activity programs; maintains living unit custody and necessary discipline which may include verbal commands, and physical, mechanical, or chemical restraint of out-of-control youthful offenders; responds to emergencies, escapes, and disturbances as directed; develops and implements constructive activity programs for periods of time when youthful offenders are not in an academic or vocational work program; provides a planned, scheduled, casework program of individual and small group counseling for an assigned case load of approximately ten (10) to twelve (12) youthful offenders; assists in the classification of assigned youthful offenders for purposes of assuring appropriate placement on a living unit, in a work experience or academic/vocational training program, or for other special programmatic needs; participates in large group counseling sessions on the living unit conducted during work shift; communicates and coordinates with other facility staff regarding observations and conclusions resulting from work with assigned youthful offenders; prepares written progress evaluations, treatment summaries, and other reports required by the Department and the Youthful Offender Parole Board; implements treatment plans developed by the treatment team to which assigned; presents diagnostic and treatment information about assigned youthful offenders at scheduled case conferences; assists in planning and carrying out programs of education, recreation, intramural sports, community service projects, victim awareness, and other activities; involves volunteers in program activities on a planned, regular basis, and maintains appropriate volunteer records; may work with the Free Venture Coordinator of the facility to screen/refer youthful offenders as appropriate; trains and oversees youthful offenders in cleanliness, personal care, and grooming; operates electronic word and data processing systems for information input and retrieval; participates in in-service training sessions; orders materials and supplies necessary for the operation of the unit.
+Directs, counsels, and supervises youthful offenders in their daily living and activity programs; maintains living unit custody and necessary discipline which may include verbal commands, and physical, mechanical, or chemical restraint of out-of-control youthful offenders; utilizes de-escalation/communication/use of force techniques to defend the safety and security of a correctional institution; use reasonable force when appropriate to protect the safety and security of the public, staff, inmates, and the institution; responds to emergencies, escapes, and disturbances as directed; document any incidents per policy and procedures; develops and implements constructive activity programs for periods of time when youthful offenders are not in an academic or vocational work program; provides a planned, scheduled, casework program of individual and small group counseling for an assigned case load of approximately ten (10) to twelve (12) youthful offenders; assists in the classification of assigned youthful offenders for purposes of assuring appropriate placement on a living unit, in a work experience or academic/vocational training program, or for other special programmatic needs; participates in large group counseling sessions on the living unit conducted during work shift; communicates and coordinates with other facility staff regarding observations and conclusions resulting from work with assigned youthful offenders; prepares written progress evaluations, treatment summaries, and other reports required by the Department and the Board of Juvenile Hearings; implements treatment plans developed by the treatment team to which assigned; presents diagnostic and treatment information about assigned youthful offenders at scheduled case conferences; assists in planning and carrying out programs of education, recreation, intramural sports, community service projects, victim awareness, and other activities; involves volunteers in program activities on a planned, regular basis, and maintains appropriate volunteer records; may work with the Free Venture Coordinator of the facility to screen/refer youthful offenders as appropriate; trains and oversees youthful offenders in cleanliness, personal care, and grooming; operates electronic word and data processing systems for information input and retrieval; participates in in-service training sessions; orders materials and supplies necessary for the operation of the unit.
 At a youth conservation fire camp, works cooperatively with staff of law enforcement and fire suppression departments as necessary; operates a motor vehicle as necessary; and supervises youth conservation fire camp activities of a group of youthful offenders.

 Experience: One year of experience in the California state service performing duties of a peace officer and maintaining the security, custody, and supervision of adult or youthful offenders in a correctional facility.